Teela Sanders on The Regulatory Dance

 Teela Sanders talks about the symbiotic nature of her research-led teaching, School of Sociology and Social Policy students explain why they chose to study the sex industry, and PhD student Kate Brown describes the benefits of research-led teaching for students.

-Sharing expertise with legal, governmental and representative bodies
+Advising legal, governmental and representative bodies

 Dr Sanders has advised solicitors, local authorities and HM Revenue and Customs on issues concerning the lap-dancing industry.